codeforanchorage/2015-Strategic-Plan/README.md

 ###Outreach
 - Invite community organization representatives to deliver lightning talks at meetups.
 - Investigate hosting booths at community events.
-(TODO: What type of events?)
+Especially University events.
 - Invite/offer speakers from/to other other civic tech organizations, such as Anchorage Programming Workshop.
 - Invite/offer speakers from/to other meetups and tech/design/data organizations (especially campus-based organizations).
 - Invite community organizations to pitch their needs at meetups.